-Welcome to SurfFitter, an application for analyzing lipid monolayer π-APL isotherms.
+Welcome to SurfFitter, an application for analyzing π-MMA isotherms for monocomponent insoluble surfactant monolayers.

-This app takes your isotherm data and fits it to a model that describes the monolayer phase behavior and thermodynamics of monocomponent monolayers.
+This app takes your isotherm data and fits it to the PRISM model, which describes the monolayer phase behavior and thermodynamics across compression.

 No file selected